RainbowMarks/rainbowmarks.github.io/_posts/2022-01-09-Old-Kinderhook-8u-White-Hockey-Tournament.md

 permalink: "Events/2022/01/Old-Kinderhook-8u-White-Hockey-Tournament"
 categories: [event, hockey, tournament, usa-hockey, ice, old kinderhook]
 featured: false
+description: "Explore our gallery of photos from the Synergy Pond Hockey Tournament at Old Kinderhook.
+Available for digital download."
 ---
 We took a trip to Old Kinderhook for the Synergy Pond Hockey Tournament down there this weekend, I took a number of games (all the games Chesterfield played, plus a couple of others).

 Photos are organized by day and available for purchase (digital download $10 per shot)